 Securing trust: why workplace whistleblowing matters

 In our workplace environments, diligence towards occupational compliance and governance has never been more pronounced.
 Overlooking these aspects can result in significant challenges, from financial repercussions due to fraud to reputational impacts from harassment scandals.
 Institutions are recognising the value of proactive cultural auditing.
-It doesn't just safeguard against fraudulent activity and employee misconduct, but also enhances overall organisational health.
-Addressing compliance isn't merely about ticking boxes; it's a commitment to optimal operational efficiency, maintaining employee morale and ensuring sustained customer trust.
+Whistleblowing doesn't just safeguard against fraud and employee misconduct but also enhances overall organisational health.

 Educational institutions, particularly universities, are under increasing scrutiny regarding student safety.
 The urgency for ensuring a safe environment within these educational settings has never been more pronounced.
 Recent findings from the 2022 National Student Safety Survey paint a sobering picture: